felipenoris/XLSX.jl/docs/src/formatting.md

 When applying multiple overlayed formats, it is possible to make the formatting stop if any cell meets one of the conditions, so that lower proirity conditional formats are not applied to that cell.
-This is achieved with te `stopIfTrue` keyword.
+This is achieved with the `stopIfTrue` keyword.

 For example: